simgrid/simgrid/docs/source/Introduction.rst

 possible platforms that you could imagine (and more).

-You just provide the application and its deployment (number of processes and parameters), and the model-checker will literally explore all possible outcomes by testing all possible message
+You just provide the application and its deployment (number of processes and parameters), and the model checker will literally explore all possible outcomes by testing all possible message
-interleavings: if at some point a given process can either receive the message A first or the message B depending on the platform characteristics, the model-checker will explore the scenario where A arrives first, and then rewind to the same point to explore the scenario where B arrives first.
+interleavings: if at some point a given process can either receive the message A first or the message B depending on the platform characteristics, the model checker will explore the scenario where A arrives first, and then rewind to the same point to explore the scenario where B arrives first.